 Technological innovation, material, and pedagogical must all be combined in order to effectively use hybrid learning, and these components must be represented in both the teaching and learning processes (Embi et al., 2014).
 With the introduction of contemporary technology or cutting-edge media for education, the conventional teaching style that concentrated on topic knowledge has changed.
-According to Ghavifekr & Rosdy (2015), ICT integration will assist instructors in meeting the worldwide need to substitute conventional teaching technology.
+According to Ghavifekr & Rosdy (2015), ICT integration will assist instructors in meeting the worldwide need to substitute conventional teaching techniques with resources and infrastructure that are based on technology.